 I mentioned before that MEAA has sections: Media, Equity, ECS and the Symphony Orchestras/SOs/Musos/ and so on.

-Each section has an elected President and about 64 or so elected delegates that get together for national face to face and phone based meetings for that section only.
-So National Media Section’s President is Marcus Strom and I am one of the 64 elected delegates and we have regular meetings.
+Each section has an elected President and several elected delegates that get together for national face to face and phone based meetings for that section only.
+So National Media Section’s President is Marcus Strom and I am one of the elected delegates and we have regular meetings.
 Equity and ECS and the other sections will do the same.
 Again these are all volunteering members.

 At state and territory level, depending on where you are, you will have a committee for each section made up of your nationally elected delegates that hail from that state within that section, a state president and a state vice president.
 These are all volunteering members.
 How often you meet and how you organise things, in my experience seems to differ from state to state but if a meeting is held all elected delegates generally have to attend it.
 Anyone who is keen to volunteer their time can join these committees and get involved.
 It is how I got involved.